Association of University Programs in Health Administration

 The Association of University Programs in Health Administration (AUPHA) is a non-profit organization of university-based educational programs, faculty, practitioners, and health care provider organizations.

 It works to improve the delivery of health services through the educational of health care administrators.
-AUPHA also administers Upsilon Phi Delta, the national academic honor society health administration students.
+AUPHA also administers Upsilon Phi Delta, the national academic honor society for health administration students.

-Dan Gentry joined the AUPHA staff in March 2020.
+Dan Gentry joined the AUPHA staff in March 2020 as President and CEO.